asma71612/cognitive-decline-monitoring/README.md

 - **Backend**: A Spring Boot application to handle the logic and API endpoints.
 - **Frontend**: A React application for the user interface.

+*Please make sure you are working on a separate branch and not commiting to main - See 'Git Basics' below for instructions**

 ## Prerequisites

 Before you start, ensure you have the following installed on your system: